Siege of Plei Me: PAVN attacks Plei Me

 The first indication of an impending attack was about 19:00 hours on October 19 when a Montagnard patrol was attacked near Plei Me.
 At 22:00, one PAVN Company overran an outpost southwest of the camp and shortly after midnight the PAVN attacked from the north, west, and east with small arms, mortars and recoilless rifles with some attackers reaching the defensive perimeter of the camp.
-The American commander at Plei Me, Captain Harold M. Moore, called in airstrikes which arrived about 04:00 on October 20 and continued throughout the day and the next night.
+The American commander at Plei Me, Lieutenant Colonel Harold M. Moore, called in airstrikes which arrived about 04:00 on October 20 and continued throughout the day and the next night.

 US and ARVN commanders in Pleiku agreed that reinforcement of the besieged garrison was necessary and decided, while preparing an overland relief convoy, to airlift 175 men, mostly ARVN Rangers, into Plei Me commanded by Major Charles A. Beckwith.
 The relief group, transported by helicopter, landed about 5 km northeast of Plei Me on the morning of October 21 and made its way to the camp the next morning.
 Beckwith took command of Plei Me and was ordered to rally outside the camp to confront the besiegers, but his force of two companies of Rangers quickly suffered 14 dead and retreated to Plei Me again.

 Plei Me was resupplied with airdrops from CV-2 Caribous of the 92nd Aviation Company, CV-7 Buffalos of the U.S. Army Aviation Test Board and a number of night drops of munitions, medical supplies, and rations by C-123s from the 310th Air Commando Squadron from Nha Trang Air Base.
 Some of the air drops landed outside the camp, while two defenders were killed when a pallet of supplies fell on them.
 Plei Me became, up until then, the largest air support operation of the war with 696 sorties and more than 1.5 million pounds of bombs, napalm, and rockets dropped on the attackers.
 Several U.S. planes and helicopters were damaged or shot down by intense ground fire.

 At Plei Me, the PAVN plan was not to overrun the camp, only to lure out II Corps' main force from Pleiku to destroy it.
 Air strikes were called in to hit the attackers only a few meters outside the defensive perimeter of the camp.
 This was the "grab them by the belt buckle" tactic that would be commonly employed by the communist forces throughout the Vietnam War.